1773437610/Bubble-Tea-Ordering-System/README.md

 - As a user, when I close the application, I want to be able to save the orders to files.
 - As a user, when I start the application, I want to be given the option to load my previous orders from files.

-An example of text with **bold** and *italic* fonts.

 # Instructions for Grader

-- **You can generate the first required action related to the user story "adding multiple Xs to a Y" by:**
+**You can generate the first required action related to the user story "adding multiple Xs to a Y" by:**
-- 1.Click on the button Show All Orders on the top.
+1.Click on the button Show All Orders on the top.
-- 2.Click on Add Order and select the order added.
+2.Click on Add Order and select the order added.
-- 3.Click on the button Manage Order
+3.Click on the button Manage Order
-- 4.Select the preferred customization for you drink and click on Add Drink button.
+4.Select the preferred customization for you drink and click on Add Drink button.

-- **You can generate the second required action related to the user story "adding multiple Xs to a Y" by:**
+**You can generate the second required action related to the user story "adding multiple Xs to a Y" by:**
-- 1.Click on the button Show All Orders on the top.
+1.Click on the button Show All Orders on the top.
-- 2.Click on Add Order and select the order added.
+2.Click on Add Order and select the order added.
-- 3.Click on the button Manage Order
+3.Click on the button Manage Order
-- 4.Select the preferred customization for you drink and click on Delete Drink button.
+4.Select the preferred customization for you drink and click on Delete Drink button.

-- **You can generate the displayed all Xs in Y action by:**
+**You can generate the displayed all Xs in Y action by:**
-- Repeating the instruction for step 4 multiple times and each time Xs will be displayed on the right panel.
+Repeating the instruction for step 4 multiple times and each time Xs will be displayed on the right panel.

-- **You can locate my visual component by clicking on Manage Order.**
+**You can locate my visual component by clicking on Manage Order.**

-- **You can save the state of my application by clicking on the Menu button located on the top-left of the screen
-- and click on save.**
+**You can save the state of my application by clicking on the Menu button located on the top-left of the screen and click on save.**

-- **You can reload the state of my application by clicking on the Menu and load.**
+**You can reload the state of my application by clicking on the Menu and load.**

 # Phase 4: Task 2